AlexandrSokolov/java_language/collections/sets/faq.sets.md

 one in which each node can have at most two children.

 TODO binary tree property

-### A tree vs. a hash table vs. a list

-- A hash table can’t return its elements in sorted order.
-- A list can’t retrieve its elements quickly by their content.
-- A tree can do both.

 ### Cost of insertion into a binary tree